J.P. Crawford Player Props: Mariners vs. Astros

 J.P.
 Crawford At The Plate

-- In 18.8% of his games this season, Crawford has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in one contest.
+- Crawford has had at least one RBI in 21.2% of his games this season (seven of 33), with two or more RBI four times (12.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 12 games this season, with multiple runs four times.
+- He has scored in 13 games this season (39.4%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.